SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/RollbackSwarming.md

 ## Restoring elements using an export and import

-For small systems, an alternative is to use DELT to extract the latest version of the elements.
-You would then export the elements and reimport them once Swarming is disabled.
+For small systems, an alternative is to export the latest version of the elements, disable Swarming, and then import the elements again.

 1. [Export the elements](xref:Exporting_elements_services_etc_to_a_dmimport_file) you want to save to a .dmimport file.

    Do not include any data from the database in the export.
-Only the element XML files should be included.
+Only the element configuration should be included.

 1. [Manually disable Swarming](#manually-disabling-swarming-in-the-config-files).